KomodoPlatform/developer-docs/docs/basic-docs/cryptoconditions/cc-musig.md

 ::: tip Note

-For this walkthrough, the reader should launch the asset chain with a pubkey whose private key is already imported to the wallet.
+The reader should launch the asset chain with a pubkey whose private key is already imported to the wallet.
 If this is not the case, restart the asset chain with an appropriate pubkey, or use the [importprivkey](../../komodo-api/wallet.html#importprivkey) method to import the private key of the desired pubkey.

 :::